 BA Contemporary Arts, Manchester Metropolitan University

 My research interests are broadly situated within the domain of live art and contemporary theatre, particularly with regard to current trends in theatrical composition and collaborative development.
 My MA thesis was focused on Goat Island's use of 'gift and counter-gift' throughout the development of their work; exploring how audiences engage with, and feed in to, the company's creative process.
 My research is also focussed around the notion of scored theatre and the appropriation of musical discourse as a compositional tool within contemporary theatre practice.
+My writing often draws on my association with the theatre company Reckless Sleepers, articulating the methods, perspectives, and ideas that are generated and refined in the making of performance projects.

 K. Egan (2018).
 Schrödinger’s notes: a minimalist equation for a Reckless Sleepers project.
 Studies in Theatre and Performance.